Taxi Fleet Insurance

 Each of the insurance providers will then phone you immediately to offer you their very best price, and you can decide from there which insurance company to go with.

-How does a fleet insurance policy differ from an ordinary taxi insurance policy?
+How does a taxi fleet insurance policy differ from an ordinary taxi insurance policy?

 Does fleet insurance cover the taxi office in addition to the vehicles?

-Does taxi fleet cover include public liability insurance?
+Does taxi fleet insurance cover include public liability insurance?

 Given the fact that taxis are carrying passengers and their belongings as part of a commercial ‘hire and reward’ transaction, it would be advisable for taxi fleet owners to include public liability cover as part of their fleet insurance.